javalabsfs/javalabsfs.github.io/index.markdown

 *Deadline: Sat, 17/10/2025, 12:00 PM CET*

-This is a guide to setting up your computer for the course 'Data Structures and Algorithms I'.
+This is lab 0, a guide to setting up your computer for the course 'Data Structures and Algorithms I' with some introductory tasks[^1].

 What you will need to do: